lisp-mirror/lqml/examples/meshtastic/readme.md

 On Windows it didn't work for me if not paired previously.

-It may occur that your radio device is sometimes not found; first
+It may occur that your radio device is sometimes not found; some suggestions:

-* try to press-and-hold on the radio icon (will restart device discovery)
+* try to unpair your radio from current device

-Only if this doesn't work, you may

-* try to turn bluetooth off and on again, and/or:
+* try to turn bluetooth off and on again
-* try to reboot your radios, and/or:
+* try to reboot your radio
-* try to unpair your radios from all computers/devices

 A generic bluetooth app like **nRF Connect** may help in order to see if the devices themselves work and are able to connect.